Tuition is the charge or fee for instruction, as at a private school or a college or university.

 There are two instances when tuition is allowed on a federal award:

-Under § 200.431(j), fringe benefits in the form of tuition are allowable so long as the fringe benefits are:
+Under 200.431(j), fringe benefits in the form of tuition are allowable so long as the fringe benefits are:

 - Applied equitably to all students regardless of the funding source.

-UW policy, found in Executive Order (EO) 28, states that only those graduate students who have a Graduate Student Appointment (GSA) are eligible to have their tuition covered, either via a waiver or via sponsored funding.
+Executive Order 28 "Graduate Student Service Appointments" states that only those graduate students who have a Graduate Student Appointment (GSA) are eligible to have their tuition covered, either via a waiver or via sponsored funding.

 A waiver is when tuition is covered by UW, not sponsor, resources.

 Executive Order 28 lists other requirements for a GSA.
-Tuition is not allowed on a federal sponsored award unless the student has met the requirements of Executive Order 28, or the purpose of the award it to train selected participants.
+Tuition is not allowed on a federal sponsored award unless the student has met the requirements of Executive Order 28, or the purpose of the award is to train selected participants.

 If the GSA has multiple funding sources, the cost of tuition must be allocated to those funding sources in proportion to the effort expended.
-For example, if a GSA’s effort was allocated 40/60 on two awards, then the tuition cost would also be allocated 40/60 on those same two awards
+For example, if a GSA’s effort was allocated 40/60 on two awards, then the tuition cost would also be allocated 40/60 on those same two awards.

 If tuition is provided under a non-federal award, the award and the individual sponsor’s policies and procedures should be followed.